Notes From The Road Trip

 *Side note: I prefer to road trip one direction, and fly back.
 I recently tried out the rental car relocation service Transfercar, and it worked like a dream on a recent Los Angeles-Denver route.

-So throw a bag in the car, grab that phone charger, a gallon of water, and rough plan, and go.
+So hope you like my notes from the road trip.
+What are you waiting for?
+Throw a bag in the car, grab that phone charger, a gallon of water, and rough plan, and go.
 You won’t regret it.

 “Nothing behind me, everything ahead of me, as is ever so on the road.” ~ Jack Kerouac